-My eldest daughter is 7 years old, turning 8 in July.
-We have now entered into a whole new phase, the 7 & 8 year old phase.
+My daughter is 7 years old, turning 8 in July.
+We have now entered into a whole new phase, the 7 & 8-year-old phase.
 This is an extremely emotional phase in a child’s life.
 Trust me!
-After doing some research [read: crying into my wine to my friends] and interviewing parents who are currently going through this, or have already been through it, I have discovered that whether they are a 7 year old girl, or an 8 year old boy, or somewhere in between, there seem to be a typical pattern of [irrational] behaviour that they all have.
-The 7 & 8 year old phase is emotional, to put it politely.
+After doing some research [read: crying into my wine to my friends] and interviewing parents who are currently going through this, or have already been through it, I have discovered that whether they are a 7-year-old girl or an 8-year-old boy, or somewhere in between, there seems to be a typical pattern of [irrational] behaviour that they all have.
+The 7 & 8-year-old phase is emotional, to put it politely.
 If you to have asked yourself, “why is my 7-year-old so emotional” then read on.

-How To Spot The Signs Of An Emotionally Charged 7 & 8 Year Old Child
+How To Spot The Signs Of An Emotionally Charged 7 and 8 Year-Old Child

-Here are some of the typical behaviour you can expect from your child during this very emotional time in their life.
+Here are some of the typical behaviour you can expect from your 7 year old child during this very emotional time in their life.

 - Without provocation or warning, your child will have an emotional meltdown of epic proportions.
 Why is your 7 year old so emotional?
 Why?

-- Their ability to process their emotions manifests itself in the form of a tantrum that any three year old would be proud of.
+- Their ability to process their emotions manifests itself in the form of a tantrum that any 3-year-old would be proud of.
 Yes, your 8-year-old emotions manifest as tantrums.
 Didn’t see that one coming did you?

 - They become extremely aware of their looks and physical appearance, but are not able to process the outcome of this, and so just appear weird.

 - A sudden urge to be independent and ‘grown up’, but they aren’t quite there yet.
 Cue more big emotions for your 7-year-old.

-- They think they know everything, and quite often then can back up their arguments with a very profound argument which will leave you speechless.
+- They think they know everything, and quite often, they can back up their arguments with a very profound argument which will leave you speechless.

 The emotional 7-year-olds are tough for parents too!